vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

   * guest carts

+  [TO DO]

 ## Using wishlist

 1. loading useWishlist into your application

 In order to use wishlist in your application, it needs to be loaded first.
-So you can load it only once and it will exist.
+So you can use `load` function only once and it will exist.

 ```js
 <script>